National Cancer Institute

 Because of the relative paucity of data regarding antidepressant use in oncology settings, there is considerable variability in practice patterns related to prescribing antidepressants for cancer patients.
 Although studies generally indicate that about 25% of all cancer patients are depressed, one study found that only 16% of cancer patients were receiving antidepressant medication.

 Antidepressants are divided into several classes on the basis of their underlying mechanisms.
-Most inhibit uptake of neurotransmitters; some also have a direct impact on cell receptors (see Table 2).
+Most inhibit uptake of neurotransmitters; some also have a direct impact on cell receptors (refer to Table 2).

 The following sections describe the major antidepressant classes, their underlying mechanisms of action, their safety/tolerability profiles, and their potential use in cancer patient populations.